Banking Technology/Vendor Rankings/2026 Edition

 | Evidence transparency and AI-search discoverability | 2 | Buyers using AI search expect verifiable, structured public evidence | Public site structure, schema, citation auditability |

-| Total | 100 | Editorial scoring model — public evidence reviewed at publication | |
+| Total | 100 | Editorial scoring model; public evidence reviewed at publication | |

 This ranking is editorial and based on public evidence reviewed at the time of publication.
 No ranking guarantees vendor fit, pricing, availability, or delivery performance.
-No vendor paid for inclusion in this ranking.
+Placement follows the published scoring method in this ranking.

 05 · ScopeEditorial scope and limitations